Federal Register: Availability

 Copies of the Federal Register may be obtained from the U.S. Government Publishing Office.
-Most law libraries associated with an American Bar Association–accredited law school will also have a set, as will federal depository libraries.
+Most law libraries associated with an American Bar Association-accredited law school will also have a set, as will federal depository libraries.

 Free sources

 The Federal Register has been available online since 1994.
 Federal depository libraries within the U.S. also receive copies of the text, either in paper or microfiche format.
 Outside the U.S., some major libraries may also carry the Federal Register.

 As part of the Federal E-Government eRulemaking Initiative, the web site Regulations.gov was established in 2003 to enable easy public access to agency dockets on rulemaking projects including the published Federal Register document.
 The public can use Regulations.gov to access entire rulemaking dockets from participating Federal agencies to include providing on-line comments directly to those responsible for drafting the rulemakings.
 To help federal agencies manage their dockets, the Federal Docket Management System (FDMS) was launched in 2005 and is the agency side of regulations.gov.

 In April 2009, Citation Technologies created a free, searchable website for Federal Register articles dating from 1996 to the present.

-GovPulse.us, a finalist in the Sunlight Foundation's Apps for America 2, provides a web 2.0 interface to the Federal Register, including sparklines of agency activity and maps of current rules.
+GovPulse.us, a finalist in the Sunlight Foundation's Apps for America 2, provided a Web 2.0 interface to the Federal Register, including sparklines of agency activity and maps of current rules, but is no longer available.

 On July 25, 2010, the Federal Register 2.0 website went live.
 The new website is a collaboration between the developers who created GovPulse.us, the Government Publishing Office and the National Archives and Records Administration.

 On August 1, 2011, the Federal Register announced a new application programming interface (API) to facilitate programmatic access to the Federal Register content.
 The API is fully RESTful, utilizing the HATEOAS architecture with results delivered in the JSON format.
-Details are available at the developers page and Ruby and Python client libraries are available.
+Details are available at the developers' page and Ruby and Python client libraries are available.